We enter this work with reason. Something drives us, fulfills us, and sends us down this beautiful, difficult path.

-Some of us feel like it is simply our natural calling to be healers.
 Whatever your reason for coming into this work- you’re here.
-You’ve chosen a career that challenges you to constantly grow and witness life in all its glory and malice.
-It is not an easy job, but an important one.
+You’ve chosen a career that challenges you to be your best version, shed light into your dark spaces, and bear witness to all that life presents to us.
+It is not an easy job, but it is an important one.
+Even more in recent times as so many are hurting and needing support.
 I can help you navigate the early waters of your career or help refresh you if you’ve been in the business for a while.

-I am a Licensed Professional Counselor, a Licensed Addictions Counselor, and a Registered Play Therapist – Supervisor.
+I am a Licensed Professional Counselor, a Licensed Addictions Counselor, and an Approved Clinical Supervisor.
 I graduated from Regis University in Denver with my Master of Arts in Counseling as well as a Post Graduate Certificate in Child and Adolescent Counseling.
-There is no end to learning, though, and I have taken part in several trainings on Clinical Supervision which has led me to supervise and train interns and unlicensed psychotherapists.
-My experience over the last 10 years has been varied and meaningful, including the work I have done in the department of youth corrections, inpatient psychiatric care, residential, substance use rehab, in-home therapy, outpatient family, play therapy, and individual counseling.
-This experience allows me to supervise you, regardless of the setting you are currently working in, and understand the unique atmosphere/limitations/possibilities you are presented with.
+There is no end to learning, though, and I have participated in over 60 hours of Clinical Supervision training.
+My experience over the last 13 years has been varied and meaningful, including the work I have done in the department of youth corrections, inpatient psychiatric care, residential, substance use rehab, in-home therapy, and outpatient therapy.
+I spent much of my career in community mental health settings, but have held a successful private practice for nearly eight years.
+I have offered family, individual, group, and couples counseling.
+My range of experience allows me to supervise you, regardless of the setting you are currently working in, with an understanding of the population and atmosphere you serve.

-My approach as a clinical supervisor has grown from those who have supervised me.
+My approach has grown from those who have supervised me.

-My greatest teacher was the man Gil in Finding Nemo was created after- eye patch and poetic language included.
+My greatest teacher was who Gil, in Finding Nemo, was created after – poetic language included.
 He, among others, taught me the importance of being present, genuine, and encouraging the growth of those I work with.
-It is my goal to challenge you into realizing your natural gift with counseling, help you along the path as you blossom into your counselor identity, and be compassionate, humorous, and model healthy and consistent boundaries with you as you move through your career.
+Though clinical skills are clearly part of the territory, I believe you gain much of what you need in your coursework.
+I see my role as supportive, encouraging, and sometimes challenging you to help you realize your natural gift with counseling.
+I’m here to help you along the path as you apply those skills you already know to new and challenging scenarios while helping you to adjust them, continue to seek out more knowledge, and be a resource for more ideas.
+I try to be compassionate, humorous, and model healthy and consistent boundaries with you as you move through your career.